How To Make Homemade Pizza

-Take some mozzarella cheese balls and cut the cheese in half inch squares.
+Take some mozzarella cheese balls and cut the cheese in half-inch squares.
 That’s right, we are not shredding the cheese, we are using squares.
 Placed the cheese on the Homemade Pizza spaced an inch or two apart, depending on how cheesy you want it.

-Lightly spread some flower onto the pizza peel.
+Lightly spread some flour onto the pizza peel.
 This will prevent the pizza peel sticking to the Homemade Pizza while trying to scoop it.
 Also, I recommend making the pizza one by one right before scooping it.
 If you make the pizza and let it sit for a while, the dough will get soft on the bottom and you will have a difficult time scooping it up with the pizza peel.

-Take your pizza and place it in the wood burning oven.
+Take your pizza and place it in the wood-burning oven.
 If your oven is 700-800 degrees, it should only take several minutes to cook.
-Turn the pizza 3 to 4 times to prevent it burning on one side.
+Turn the pizza 3 to 4 times to prevent it from burning on one side.
 Keep a close eye on it, leaving the pizza in the oven for 30 seconds too long will burn it, that’s how quickly the pizzas will cook if the oven is at the right temperature.
 Note: If the pizza is cooking on the top but is still somewhat raw on the bottom, the bottom of the oven has not had sufficient time to get hot enough.
 You will need to allow for some more time for the fire to heat the bottom.
-Before making your next pizza, test the temperature with flower as I mentioned in Step 7.
+Before making your next pizza, test the temperature with flour as I mentioned in Step 7.
 Well, that does it, you can eat your pizza now!
 Repeat steps 1 -7 and you will find that all of your neighbors will be inviting themselves over, even ones that you have never met!.
-Thanks for reading this tutorial and please leave me feed back!
+Thanks for reading this tutorial and please leave me feedback!